ska-telescope/ska-sdp-func/docs/src/data_models.rst

 Data Models
 ***********

 All functions in the processing function library should use these data models for the input and output variables.
-When referring to the dimensions [X][Y][Z] the Z dimension is the fastest varying while X is the slowest varying dimension.
+When referring to the dimensions (X, Y, Z) the Z dimension is the fastest varying while X is the slowest varying dimension.

 Visibility functions
 ====================